Recently Updated Collectibles

 Beanie Baby Princess Diana Bear

-Collectible Toys & Games · Updated about 1 month ago
+Collectible Toys & Games · Updated 3 months ago

 Let's start with the truth: your Princess Diana Beanie Baby is probably worth $5 to $10.
 Those eBay listings showing $50,000 or $500,000?
 They're either fake, fraudulent, or money laundering fronts.
 Millions of Princess bears were produced.
 It was never a limited edition.
 But - and this is an imp...